Forget 'just surviving' the holidays. Here are some ideas to help you and your family and whānau have fun and 'thrive'!

 Keep it simple, affordable and fun.
 The key is enjoying time with your child – it doesn’t have to be a chore or cost a lot of money.

-- if you're signing your child up to school holiday programmes let them be involved in choosing them - many programmes have a specific focus, like art and craft, or sports, and your child will have more fun if they're doing something they like
+- If you're signing your child up to school holiday programmes, let them be involved in choosing them - many programmes have a specific focus, like art and craft, or sports.
+Your child will have more fun if they're doing something they like.

-- remember all the free, fun games and activities you enjoyed as a kid (before iPads, PlayStation and X-Box)?
+- Remember all the free, fun games and activities you enjoyed as a kid (before tablets, PlayStation and X-Box)?
 You’ll be surprised at just how much fun you’ll still have – and your kids will enjoy them too!

-- especially with younger children, don’t forget the old favourites – playdough, fingerpaints, water play and bubbles
+- Especially with younger children, don’t forget the old favourites – Play-Doh, fingerpaints, water play and bubbles.

-- get messy – check out the messy play ideas on the Ministry's website, use a tarpaulin, water and dishwashing liquid and make a “slip’n’slide” down a hill, or start a vegetable garden.
+- Get messy, check out the play ideas on the Ministry's website, use a tarpaulin, water and dishwashing liquid and make a “slip’n’slide” down a hill or start a vegetable garden.
 Play ideas – Ministry of Education(external link)

 If you work during the school holidays and want to find a holiday programme to enrol your child in:

-- check with your school - many programmes are based at schools
+- Check with your school as many programmes are based at schools.

 You can check out the Out of School Care and Recreation (OSCAR) Subsidy on the Work and Income website and find out if you are eligible for help with the cost of your child's school holiday programme.